HosseinGh82/Perceptron_Neural_Network/README.md

 The notebook is divided into several sections:

-- Data Generation: Creates a synthetic dataset with two features and two classes.
+- **Data Generation:** Creates a synthetic dataset with two features and two classes.

-- Data Preview: Displays a sample of the generated data and their corresponding labels.
+- **Data Preview:** Displays a sample of the generated data and their corresponding labels.

-- Label Conversion: Converts the labels from {0, 1} to {-1, 1} to be compatible with the Perceptron.
+- **Label Conversion:** Converts the labels from {0, 1} to {-1, 1} to be compatible with the Perceptron.

-- Sign Function: Defines a helper function to return the sign of a value.
+- **Sign Function:** Defines a helper function to return the sign of a value.

-- Perceptron Model: Implements the Perceptron model class, which includes weight initialization and the forward pass.
+- **Perceptron Model:** Implements the Perceptron model class, which includes weight initialization and the forward pass.

-- Optimizer: Implements an optimizer to update the model weights and bias.
+- **Optimizer:** Implements an optimizer to update the model weights and bias.

-- Training and Visualization: Trains the Perceptron model and visualizes the decision boundary along with the data points.
+- **Training and Visualization:** Trains the Perceptron model and visualizes the decision boundary along with the data points.

 ## 📊 Results

 The notebook outputs a plot showing the data points and the decision boundary learned by the Perceptron.
 This visualization helps to understand how the Perceptron classifies the data.

-Here is a sample visualization of decision boundary:
+Here is a sample visualization of **decision boundary**:
 ![Result](https://github.com/user-attachments/assets/80ac15bc-b958-45ee-a831-119805844129)